Lemon Chicken Broccoli Sheet Pan Meal

 While going through my rounds of recipe testing, what I loved this on most was Saffron Cauliflower Rice.
 Here’s the basic recipe:

-In a large skillet melt a tablespoon of ghee over medium heat.
-Add the juice of ½ lemon, and a pinch of saffron threads.
+In a large skillet, melt a tablespoon of ghee over medium heat.
+Add the juice of half a lemon, and a pinch of saffron threads.
 Let the saffron steep for a minute or two in the lemon and ghee, then add 2 (10-ounce) bags of frozen cauliflower rice.
 Season to taste with sea salt, and add extra ghee, lemon juice, or even a drizzle of olive oil as desired.

 YUM.
 Such a lovely yellow to offset the green!
 And the saffron/lemon combo took this over the top.
 (I'll work on adding that printable recipe + photo to the site asap.)

 - Broccoli has several health benefits and is regarded as one of the best foods for cancer prevention.
-Like other cruciferous vegetables it is high in isothiocyanates, which are plant compounds known to reduce oxidative stress and inflammation.
-Broccoli is on the list of "goitrogenic" foods, and can be eaten cooked and in reasonable amounts to avoid any potential thyroid-inhibiting effect.
+Like other cruciferous vegetables, it is high in isothiocyanates, which are plant compounds known to reduce oxidative stress and inflammation.
+Broccoli is on the list of "goitrogenic" foods and can be eaten cooked and/or in reasonable amounts to avoid any potential thyroid-inhibiting effect.

 - Extra Virgin Olive Oil is considered one of the world’s healthiest fats.
 Some of its many scientifically-proven health benefits include anti-inflammatory properties, high antioxidants, and reduced risk of cancer, Alzheimer’s, and heart disease.